-The STA chooses a random number m from [1, TI].
+The STA chooses a random number m from [0, TI].

-The STA chooses a random number l from [1, L], where L=BI/Tac.
+The STA chooses a random number l from [0, L], where L=BI/Tac, l=0 is the first authentication control slot

 The STA accesses the medium to transmit an Authentication Request frame at the beginning of the l-th authentication control slot in the m-th BI, where m=0 is the current BI.